siljec/project-idi-rnnchatbot/README.md

 python preprocess.py
 ```
 This will at most take around 30 minutes if you do not change the parameters, i.e. it will read all the files.
 OBS!
 You may get the error that the file is not found.
-You may have to turn off the file shield in you Anti Virus.
+You may have to turn off the file shield in you Anti-Virus.

-Adding the open_subtitle flag, will preprocess the OS dataset:
+Adding the open_subtitle flag will preprocess the OS dataset:

 ```sh
 python preprocess.py --open_subtitles